PoliticalGraveyard.com

 Paschall, Dan — of Cottage Grove, Henry County, Tenn.
 Democrat.
 Delegate to Democratic National Convention from Tennessee, 1996.
 Still living as of 1996.

 Paschall, James H. — of Calhoun, Gordon County, Ga.
 Circuit judge in Georgia Cherokee Circuit, 1953.
-Still living as of 1953.
+Presumed deceased.
+Burial location unknown.

 Paschell, Charles F. — of Council Bluffs, Pottawattamie County, Iowa.
 Democrat.
 Candidate for U.S. Representative from Iowa 9th District, 1924, 1926.
 Burial location unknown.

-PASCHOAL (Soundex P240) — See also CHOAKE, CHOATE, CHOATES, OCHOA, PASCH, PASCHAL, PASCHALL, PASCHELL, PASCHEN, PASHLEY, PISCHELL, POESCHEL, PUESCHEL, SCHOALES, SEASHOAL.
+PASCHOAL (Soundex P240) — See also CHOAKE, CHOATE, CHOATES, OCHOA, PASCH, PASCHAL, PASCHALL, PASCHELL, PASCHEN, PASCHKE, PASHLEY, PISCHELL, POESCHEL, PUESCHEL, SCHOALES, SEASHOAL.

 Pasciello, Robert J. — of Saratoga Springs, Saratoga County, N.Y.
 Democrat.
 Delegate to Democratic National Convention from New York, 1972.
 Still living as of 1972.

-PASCKO: See also Frank Adelbert Balcer, Jr.
+PASCKO: See also Frank Adelbert Balcer Jr.

-PASCO (Soundex P200) — See also CAPPOS, COPASS, PASCH, PASCKO, PASCOE, PASKA, PASSKEY, PESCI, PESKA, RASCO, VASCO.
+PASCO (Soundex P200) — See also CAPPOS, COPASS, PASCH, PASCKO, PASCOE, PASKA, PASKEY, PASSKEY, PESCI, PESKA, RASCO, VASCO.

-PASCO: See also Fred Pasco Bowen — Pasco Middleton Bowman II
+PASCO: See also Fred Pasco Bowen — Pasco Middleton Bowman II — Pasco Schiavo

 Pasco, Alvin (1908-1980) — of Hamtramck, Wayne County, Mich.; Detroit, Wayne County, Mich.
 Born in Detroit, Wayne County, Mich., January 29, 1908.
 Republican.
-Theater owner; alternate delegate to Republican National Convention from Michigan, 1948, 1956; candidate in primary for Michigan state house of representatives from Wayne County 3rd District, 1948.
+Theater owner; alternate delegate to Republican National Convention from Michigan, 1948, 1956; candidate for Michigan state house of representatives from Wayne County 3rd District, 1948.
 Catholic.
 Died in 1980 (age about 72 years).
 Burial location unknown.

 Pasco, Samuel (1834-1917) — of Monticello, Jefferson County, Fla.
 Born in London, England, June 28, 1834.
-Son of John Pasco and Amelia (Nash) Pasco.
 Democrat.
-Served in the Confederate Army during the Civil War; lawyer; member of Florida Democratic State Committee, 1872-80; Florida Democratic state chair, 1876-88; member of Democratic National Committee from Florida, 1880-90; Presidential Elector for Florida, 1880, 1908; delegate to Florida state constitutional convention, 1885; member of Florida state house of representatives, 1886-87; Speaker of the Florida State House of Representatives, 1887; U.S. Senator from Florida, 1887-99.
+Served in the Confederate Army during the Civil War; lawyer; member of Florida Democratic State Committee, 1872-80; Florida Democratic state chair, 1876-88; member of Democratic National Committee from Florida, 1880-90; candidate for Presidential Elector for Florida; delegate to Florida state constitutional convention, 1885; member of Florida state house of representatives, 1886-87; Speaker of the Florida State House of Representatives, 1887; U.S. Senator from Florida, 1887-99.
 Member, Freemasons; Odd Fellows; United Confederate Veterans.
 Died in Tampa, Hillsborough County, Fla., March 13, 1917 (age 82 years, 258 days).
 Interment at Roseland Cemetery, Monticello, Fla.

-Relatives: Married, October 28, 1869, to Jessie Denham.
+Relatives: Son of John Pasco and Amelia (Nash) Pasco; married, October 28, 1869, to Jessie Denham.

 See also congressional biography — Govtrack.us page — Wikipedia article